seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 thy fury!
 Shall the elephant Ajax carry it thus?
 He
 beats me, and I rail at him: O, worthy satisfaction!
 would it were otherwise; that I could beat him,
-whilst he railed at me. ’Sfoot, I’ll learn to
+whilst he railed at me.
+'Sfoot, I'll learn to
-conjure and raise devils, but I’ll see some issue of
+conjure and raise devils, but I'll see some issue of
 my spiteful execrations.
-Then there’s Achilles, a
+Then there's Achilles, a
 rare enginer!
 If Troy be not taken till these two
 undermine it, the walls will stand till they fall of
 themselves.
 O thou great thunder-darter of Olympus,